- Tree of Life Placenta Services of CT -

 How should I take my placenta capsules?

-A detailed recommended dosage card will be given following completion of my services on the second visit for you to keep and refer back to.
+A detailed recommended dosage sheet will be given following completion of my services for you to keep and refer back to.

 How should I stop taking my placenta capsules?